 Paloma says they met many years ago before Paloma became famous and before the release of “Back to Black”.
 Amy actually asked Paloma to join her band, but Paloma turned her down.
 Though there appear to be contradictory accounts online about their meeting.
 According to some Paloma turned down the offer to join Amy’s band as she wanted to pursue her own solo career, whilst others have stated that Amy turned her down because Paloma could not play an instrument.
 According to this version of events Amy had been impressed with Paloma’s performance and wanted her in her band, but she did not need another singer and thus when she found out Paloma couldn’t play an instrument she changed her mind.
 Apparently when Paloma said she couldn’t play an instrument Amy just simply said “bugger” and wandered off.

 I am not sure which story is true.
 I’ve seen both written many times.
 Paloma discusses the one time she met Amy here, but she doesn’t really elaborate on it.
 She simply describes Amy as charismatic and “not someone you’d forget.”

 Thus the two had no relationship whatsoever though interestingly enough Paloma appears to have had a strong friendship with Amy’s god daughter Dionne Bromfield

 Both were also very good friends with Adele, but ultimately the two evidently did not know each other, but still nevertheless thought greatly of one another’s talents as evidenced by Paloma’s moving tribute of Amy and the fact that Amy wanted Paloma to actually join her band.

-With this in mind its a little odd that these two are still practically always mentioned together.
-Why is it that Paloma is mentioned alongside Amy someone she met fleetingly once?
+With this in mind its a little odd that these two are still practically always mentioned together?
 Paloma also didn’t really emerge until after Amy’s career had come to a finish.
 Paloma only released one album before Amy’s tragic death and it was in 2009.
 Sadly Amy due to her problems never released a full album after her masterpiece “Back to Black”.
 Thus Amy and Paloma were never even really contemporaries.